uintdev/blog/content/qrserv-development-and-inconveniences-of-a-cross-platform-framework/index.md

 If you want to use very specific native platform features that the framework normally does not have hooks into, chances are that you will need to either rely on an existing dependency or put together something yourself.

 The problem with dependencies is that.. well.. it's someone else's existing work to depend on for the functionality it offers.
 You end up relying on the maintainer to get things right.
-Usually, dependencies are there for the convenience.
-And they can work exactly as expected to the T. Unfortunately, when it came to some of the packages I went with, it was quite the contrary.
+Usually, dependencies can work exactly as expected.
+Unfortunately, when it came to some of the packages I went with, it was quite the contrary.

 ### Bad practices